-The mosquito situation escalates from “they seek you out when you camp next to a river” to “they attack in swarms any time your speed drops below 10 kph.”
+The mosquito situation escalates from “they’re a nuisance when you camp near water” to “they attack in swarms any time your speed drops below 10 kph.”
 Good thing I brought a head net.

 When asking about camping options, locals tell you, “You can camp anywhere.
 Nobody’s going to bother you.”
 Highway rest areas no longer have signs prohibiting overnight stopping and camping.
 In fact, the Arctic Interagency Visitor Center uses the wording, “Along the Dalton Highway, feel free to pull off and camp anywhere along the road.”
 Bike touring heaven.

 Road hazard signs start including the words “frost heaves.”
-Bad news for RV drivers.
+These speed bumps are bad news for RV drivers.
 Mostly a non-issue at cycling speeds.

 The people in the campsite next to you arrive

 in a float plane.
 Yukon Territory and Alaska

 have many small communities that can only be